Storage & Back-up Workflow for Filmmakers

 There are two main types of NAS: Scale-up NAS and scale-out NAS.

-• Scale-up NAS — the traditional type — uses two controllers and multiple drive shelves but requires the physical addition of more drive shelves to add capacity.
+• Scale-up NAS — the traditional type — uses two controllers and multiple drive shelves but requires the physical addition of more drive shelves to add storage capacity.

 • Scale-out NAS uses a clustered storage array.
 When more capacity is required, more nodes are added to the array.